profrobwells/Visualizing_State_Local_Economy/Aversa-Wells_Sabew_Presentation.md

     -   To filter, click on the down arrow on blue pill in columns, "Metro Area."
 Click "Show Filter."
 A list of all 382 metro areas appears in a box on the sheet.

--   Configure the filter by clicking "Multiple Values Dropdown."
+-   Configure the filter by clicking a down arrow to the right of "Metro Area."
+Select the option "Multiple Values Dropdown."

 ![](Images-Sabew/Tableau%20dropdown.jpeg)

 -   Deselect "All" so nothing is checked.
-Then select:
+Then search for the following and individually select:

     -   Fayetteville
     -   Fort Smith